 As a single board computer, Raspberry Pi has already earned the reputation of being the prominent one over its competitors.
-It contains loads of options that include CPU, GPU, Memory, USB ports, Video outputs: HDMI, Network, and so on.
-But the number of Raspberry Pi alternatives is increasing day by day.
+It contains loads of options that include CPU, GPU, Memory, USB ports, Video outputs: HDMI, Network, etc. But the number of Raspberry Pi alternatives is increasing day by day.
 The best choice from Raspberry Pi alternatives depends on your goal you are trying to accomplish.
 For example, while a Pi Zero can complete all the modest tasks, it might not be a good fit for powerful processing.
 OS, number of ports, supported devices should also be considered while choosing an alternative SBC over Raspberry Pi.

 Best Raspberry Pi Alternatives

 Some Raspberry pi alternatives work better in certain cases like Odroid-XU4 can boost the performance better than Pi.
-Some SBC can be compatible with the devices you want to use while pi can not.
+Some SBC can be compatible with the devices you want to use, while pi can not.
 Check out the best alternatives of Raspberry pi and determine the appropriate SBC for you.

 1. Orange Pi Prime

-Raspberry Pi may the most popular SBC, but Orange Pi has seen a huge growth in recent years.
+Raspberry Pi may the most popular SBC, but Orange Pi has seen huge growth in recent years.
 It is available at cheaper prices, and the company is focused on customizing the board to meet all the computer needs.
 It can process a 2k video using mali GPU, and the price starts from as below as $9.90.

 Insights of Orange Pi Prime